WPAFB issues noise alert for training Thursday

-WRIGHT-PATTERSON AIR FORCE BASE — If you live near Wright-Patterson Air Force Base, you may hear so loud noises for part of Thursday.
+WRIGHT-PATTERSON AIR FORCE BASE — If you live near Wright-Patterson Air Force Base, you may hear some loud noises today.

-According to the alert, the Wright-Patterson Explosive Ordnance Disposal team will be conducting training today from 4 p.m. to 6 p.m.
+According to the alert, the Wright-Patterson Explosive Ordnance Disposal team will be conducting training today from 9 a.m. to 1 p.m.

 Two detonations are scheduled to go off during that time frame.